cancerdatasci/WRN_manuscript/README.md

 * **WRN_helpers.R**: This script is sourced in **generate_figs.Rmd** and has some simpler stats and plotting helper functions.

 * **generate_figs.Rmd**: This script generates all figures analyzing the CCLE/Achilles/GDSC data.
-It takes as input the cell line table mentioned above, and also takes as input a set of cell line feature matrices from DepMap 18Q4 data release.
+It takes as input the cell line table mentioned above (Supplementary Table 1), and also takes as input a set of cell line feature matrices from DepMap 18Q4 data release (available [here](https://figshare.com/articles/DepMap_Datasets_for_WRN_manuscript/7712756)).
 In the analysis script these are pulled from our internal data server into a data list object "**dat**".
 For convenience, we also provide this list saved as an rds file on the Figshare repo.

 * **WRN_diff_express.Rmd**: This script runs differenital expression analyses on the RNAseq data and generates figures.